fluid-cloudnative/fluid-client-java/docs/User.md

 # User

+User explains the user and group to run a Container
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **gid** | **Long** | The gid to run the alluxio runtime |